 Can an insurer cancel my homeowners insurance if I get a restricted breed?

-Insurance companies aren’t required to insure everyone.
-They could cancel your homeowners insurance policy if you have a restricted breed from the homeowners insurance dog list.
-If you receive a notice from your insurer that your policy will be canceled, you could get an exception by showing your pet is a guide dog or has Canine Good Citizen certification.
-Otherwise, you’ll need to look for a new insurance company.
+Insurance companies aren’t required to cover everyone.
+They could cancel your homeowners insurance policy if you have a restricted breed from the homeowners insurance dog list or if you lie about the type of dog you have or its biting history.
+If you receive a notice from your insurer that your policy will be canceled, you could apply for an exception by showing your pet is a guide dog or has Canine Good Citizen certification.
+Otherwise, you will need to seek new coverage with another carrier.

 Does homeowners insurance cover dog bites?

 Insurance policies may cover dog bites up to your policy’s liability limits, provided the dog does not have a prior history of biting others, is not excluded from your coverage and injures someone who does not live in your household.
-It is wise to consult with your homeowners insurance company to see if it has an aggressive dog breeds list.
+It is wise to consult with your agent or home insurer to learn if your carrier has an aggressive dog breeds list.
 If your dog’s breed is on the list, you can discuss your options with your agent and then make an informed decision that benefits you and your household, including your canine companion.